swastik959/compliance-operator/README.md

 Note that it aligns with Rancher Manager releases to maximize compatibility within the ecosystem.
-This includes k8s dependencies that the Rancher release aims to support, meaning that cis-operator should use the same k8s minor release that the Rancher release line it aims to support.
+This includes k8s dependencies that the Rancher release aims to support, meaning that compliance-operator should use the same k8s minor release that the Rancher release line it aims to support.

 Active development takes place against `main`.
 Release branches are only used for